-Referrals are accepted for young people who are registered with a Solihull GP, aged 18 and under for children who attend a mainstream school or 19 and under for those who attend a special school and who have difficulty carrying out their everyday activities (“occupations”) such as getting themselves dressed, brushing their teeth, handwriting or learning to ride a bike.
+Referrals are accepted for young people who are registered with a Solihull GP, aged 18 and under for children who attend a mainstream school or 19 and under for those who attend a special school and who have difficulty carrying out their everyday activities (“occupations”), such as getting themselves dressed, brushing their teeth, handwriting or learning to ride a bike.
 These cause behind these difficulties can be due to multiple factors, including be a result of motor, sensory or learning needs.

 How to Make a Referral